What’s So Trendy About Julian Assange That Everyone Went Crazy Over It?

 Julian Assange, WikiLeaks co-founder, has been creating a stir throughout the internet over the past few months, causing rumors to fly after the publishing of some cryptic tweets.
-WikiLeaks claimed that their co-founder had has his internet ‘intentionally severed by a state party’, and that a team has already ‘activated the appropriate contingency plans’.
+WikiLeaks claimed that their co-founder had has his internet “intentionally severed by a state party,” and that a team has already “activated the appropriate contingency plans.”

 Since the mysterious WikiLeaks tweets regarding Julian Assange on Twitter, the internet has erupted with speculation and possible theories as to Assange’s possible internet severing.
-Before the 3.7 million followers strong WikiLeaks tweeted about Assange’s ‘severed internet connection’, the company sent out three tweets known as pre-commitments, all appearing to be written in an encrypted code.
-The tweets fueled speculation as to whether Assange was still alive, as well as whether the tweets were a ‘dead man’s keys’, or ‘dead man’s switch’, which are encrypted codes revealing highly classified secrets to be revealed upon death.
+Before the 3.7 million followers strong WikiLeaks tweeted about Assange’s “severed internet connection,” the company sent out three tweets known as pre-commitments, all appearing to be written in an encrypted code.
+The tweets fueled speculation as to whether Assange was still alive, as well as whether the tweets were a “dead man’s keys,” or “dead man’s switch,” which are encrypted codes revealing highly classified secrets to be revealed upon death.
 WikiLeaks has since given no indication as to the supposed death of Assange.

 “Pre-commitment in this case is a reference to a cryptographic scheme to prevent unreleased information from being tampered with.
 Essentially those unique codes are proof to anyone reading the documents in the future that their contents remains unchanged: alteration to the leaks will likewise alter those 64-character codes.”